-Soft-start is accomplished by gradually increasing the maximum V{C3} voltage over a 0.5ms (typical) period.
-Ramping the V{C3} voltage limits the duty cycle and thus the V{OUT3} voltage minimizing output overshoot during startup.
+Soft-start is accomplished by gradually increasing the reference voltage input to the error amplifier over a 0.5ms (typical) period.
+This limits transient inrush currents during start-up because the output voltage is always "in regulation."
+Ramping the reference voltage input also limits the rate of increase in the V{C3} voltage which helps minimize output overshoot during start-up.
 A soft-start cycle occurs whenever the buck-boost is enabled, or after a fault condition has occurred (thermal shutdown or UVLO).
 A soft-start cycle is not triggered by changing operating modes.
-This allows seamless output operation when transitioning between Burst Mode operation and PWM mode.
+This allows seamless operation when transitioning between Burst Mode operation and PWM mode.